alexal1/Insomniac/README.md

 - [x] Unfollow given number of users (only those who were followed by the script) by `--unfollow 100`
 - [x] Unfollow given number of non-followers (only those who were followed by the script) by `--unfollow-non-followers 100`
 - [x] Support intervals for likes and interactions count like `--likes-count 2-3`
+- [x] Interaction by hashtags
 - [ ] Add random actions to behave more like a human (watch your own feed, stories, etc.)
-- [ ] Interaction by hashtags
 - [ ] Commenting during interaction

+### For developers
+If you have ideas of how to improve the script, please have a look at sources in the [src/ folder](https://github.com/alexal1/Insomniac/tree/master/src).
+Pull requests are welcome!
+Note that the code there is `Insomniac v2`, which means that it's outdated and has less features.

 ### Why Insomniac?
-There already is [InstaPy](https://github.com/timgrossmann/InstaPy), which works on Instagram web version.
-Unfortunately, Instagram bots detection system has become very suspicious to browser actions.
-Now InstaPy and similar scripts work at most an hour, then Instagram blocks possibility to do any actions, and if you continue using InstaPy, it may ban your account.
+There already are Instagram automation tools that work either on Instagram web version or via Instagram private API.
+Unfortunately, both ways have become dangerous to use.
+Instagram bots detection system is very suspicious to browser actions now.
+And as for private API – you will be blocked forever if Instagram detects that you're using it.

 That's why need arised in a solution for mobile devices.
 Instagram can't distinguish bot from a human when it comes to your phone.
 However, even a human can reach limits when using the app, so don't fail to be careful.
 Always set `--total-likes-limit` to 300 or less.
 Also it's better to use `--repeat` to act periodically for 2-3 hours, because Instagram keeps track of how long the app works.

 ### Community
 We have a [Discord server](https://discord.gg/59pUYCw) which is the most convenient place to discuss all bugs, new features, Instagram limits, etc. If you're not familiar with Discord, you can also join our [Telegram chat](https://t.me/insomniac_chat).
 And finally, all useful info is posted on our [Patreon page](https://www.patreon.com/insomniac_bot).
-Most posts are available for everyone, but some require joining $10 tier: this is our way to keep evolving and improving the bot.

 <p>
   <a href="https://discord.gg/59pUYCw">